 “The unique relationship of trust built between Mary and Jonathan was amazing to see.
 It was so rewarding to witness, and I was honored to be a part of it.
 For example, the way Jonathan dealt with opposing counsel, who was not always very responsive, was masterful — Jonathan was always assertive but polite in how he transmitted his client’s frustrations.
 He had a truly client-centered approach.”

-Join us at our Above & Beyond virtual celebration on Oct.
-26, 2021, as we honor Simpson Thacher & Bartlett and Fincap’s outstanding pro bono work outstanding pro bono work.
-Click here to RSVP for free.
+Join us at our Above & Beyond Awards Ceremony on November 2, 2022, as we honor Simpson Thacher & Bartlett’s outstanding pro bono work.

 If you can’t join us, but would like to support Sanctuary’s work, please consider making an Above & Beyond donation here.

 Silvia Marroquin is an associate in the international arbitration practice of Chaffetz Lindsey in New York and a member of Sanctuary’s Pro Bono Council.